PLATOONProject/Pilot3c/README.md

 - start_date: Start date for the query.
 - end_date: End date for the query.
 - resolution: Resolution for the query.
+- sqlserver: Indicates if the MySQL database is SQL Server or not.